jbaudanza/rxeventstore/README.md

 ### Reading from projections

-In order to subscribe to a projection, you need to subscribe to the relevant notification channel and map updates onto the appropriate redis commands.
+In order to subscribe to a projection, you need to subscribe to the relevant notification channel off of the `database.notifier` attribute and map updates onto the appropriate redis commands.

 To help with this, the redis driver contains a `.client` attribute.
 This is a normal redis client that has been instrumented with Promises.